kilfour/QuickFuzzr/Docs/B_Reference/E_ExtensionMethods/Methods/ExtFuzzrWithDefault.md

 # WithDefault
-Returns the (optionally) provided default value instead of throwing when the underlying fuzzr fails due to empty choices.
+Returns the (optionally) provided default value instead of throwing when the underlying Fuzzr fails due to empty choices.

 **Signature:**
 ```csharp